idlesign/django-siteforms/docs/source/quickstart.rst

         readonly_fields = {'anotherfield'}
         """One way of making fields readonly (to not to render input fields, but show a value).

         Use __all__ to make all fields readonly (affects subforms).
+        This mode can be useful to make cheap details pages, using the same layout as form.

         This can also be passed into __init__() as the keyword-argument with the same name.

         """